GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 23: Automatic connection/reconnection failure issues should be resolved.
+	I added a manual Reconnect option under the Run menu just in case.
+	For auto reconnecting, expect a command error followed by the status bar updating connection info.

 Rev 22: Results can now be removed from the list with the Delete key.

 Rev 21: I Forgot("?") button added to Quick Search options.